 A new exhibition in London presents the work of seven contemporary Chinese artists, raising questions about gender, beauty, censorship, and the concept of diaspora

 Long before it became an exhibition space, The Crypt Gallery in London was a tomb.
 Built in 1822, it was, and still is, the final resting place of 557 people.
 After burials were discontinued in 1855, it was used as an air-raid shelter during both World Wars,, and now, since 2002, it has been operating as an art gallery.
-Neo Hua Ren is the latest exhibition to occupy the space, and brings together the work of seven contemporary Chinese artists to challenge the concept of Hua Ren (华人): a term employed to describe immigrants of Chinese descent.
+Neo Hua Ren is the latest exhibition to occupy the space, and brings together the work of seven contemporary artists from Mainland China, Hong Kong and Taiwan to challenge the concept of Hua Ren (华人): a term employed to describe immigrants of Chinese descent.

 Located at the back of St Pancras Parish Church, through heavy red doors and down a short stairwell, the crypt is dark and cool – a welcome break from the warm city smog.
 Wide corridors lead to each of the installations that inhabit the basement’s musty arches, as echoes from Whiskey Chow and Gong Yifei’s experimental video installations reverberate through the space.

 All of the exhibiting artists are London-based, but originally from mainland China, Taiwan, or Hong Kong.
 The show aims to confront the stereotypes attached to Asian artists by platforming a variety of contemporary viewpoints and experimental mediums.
 Neo Hua Ren also seeks to confront what it means to be part of a diaspora in a postinternet world where we are all digitally connected, and the concept of a physical, ethnicity-based community is beginning to break apart.